noahpierau/Agapism-Manifesto/README.md

 Agapism is a leaderless movement.
 It is apolitical and unaffiliated with any corporate or religious institution.
 Everyone is welcome to join.

 It is time for us to learn how to love wisely.
 Many of us will be needed to change our current systems and societies.
-United in Agape, let us spread love and wisdom to heal the world.
+United in Agape, let us spread love and wisdom and heal the world.